- First premium SUV Convertible

 It’s not exactly cheap but then what Range Rover is?
 Well, this is a premium SUV.
 Prices start from £47,500 for the HSE Dynamic with the 180bhp 2.0-litre diesel engine.
 This power plant averages 49.6mpg and emits 149gkm of CO2 – about average for this size of SUV.

 The Range Rover Evoque Convertible is built in the UK so expect quality and reliability to be of a high standard.
-Built alongside the three and five door counterparts at Land Rover’s Halewood manufacturing plant, it will go on sale in the Summer of 2016.
+Built alongside the three and five door counterparts at Land Rover’s Halewood manufacturing plant, it went on sale in the Summer of 2016.

 Safety standards are high on the Evoque Convertible.
 The Evoque Convertible features a number of engineering innovations including the vehicle’s A-pillars have been strengthened to ensure excellent roll-over protection; new under-body bracing maintains the torsional rigidity of the coupé derivatives without impacting on Evoque’s off-road capability; a Roll-Over Protection System, concealed within the rear quarter, deploys in a split-second should a roll-over situation be detected.